 For faculty and staff who are interested in learning more about this opportunity, please contact the Lumen team at lumen-mass@lumenlearning.com or visit https://info.lumenlearning.com/digital-pilot-ma

-The award was granted to recognize the 20+ RCC faculty members who completed the Belonging and Inclusive Teaching Fundamentals Fellowship, a professional development course offered through RCC’s Provost Faculty Scholars and Lumen Learning’s Circles fellowship program that helps educators create inclusive learning environments and prioritize student voices.
+The post Lumen Learning receives grant from Massachusetts Department of Higher Education to make courseware available at no cost first appeared on Lumen Learning.]]>The award was granted to recognize the 20+ RCC faculty members who completed the Belonging and Inclusive Teaching Fundamentals Fellowship, a professional development course offered through RCC’s Provost Faculty Scholars and Lumen Learning’s Circles fellowship program that helps educators create inclusive learning environments and prioritize student voices.
 Over the course of nine weeks, Rockland educators collaborated virtually with other faculty peers to enhance their teaching practices with an increased focus on diversity and inclusion.

 The course had an overwhelmingly positive response from participating faculty members.
 For Peter Marino, lecturer of psychology at RCC, the fellowship directly impacted his approach to building inclusivity and community in the classroom.
 Marino highlights several strategies he implemented in his teaching practices, including assigning readings from diverse sources and voices and giving students space to consider and discuss their own identities in relation to course material.